nutanixdev/code-samples/readme.md

 A collection of code samples designed for distribution via the [Nutanix Developer Portal](https://www.nutanix.dev).

-**Note**: The structure of this repository changed on June 6th 2019.
-Please update any existing bookmarks you may have saved.

-Please feel free to use these for your own environments if you find them useful.
+See this repository's [`LICENSE`](https://github.com/nutanixdev/code-samples/blob/master/LICENSE) for usage info.

 ## Assumptions

 Detailed instructions on how to setup a development/testing environment are beyond the scope of this repo and the scripts contained within it.

-Each script language covered in this repository has an accompanying readme file that suggests how the environment should be setup, although individual preferences will nearly always override those suggestions.
+Each script language covered in this repository has an accompanying readme file that suggests how the environment should be setup, although individual preferences may override those suggestions.

 ## Sections